ChongjianGE/CARE/README.md

 >📋  Note that we use the lmdb file to speed-up the data-processing procedure.
 >
->📋  We also provide code to load data with the single image(.jpg) file.
+>📋  We also provide code to load data with the single image(.jpg) format.

 ## Training